 The proposed interim tennis club project would be considered growth inducing if its implementation would result in substantial population increases and/or new development that might not occur if the project were not approved and implemented.
 The existing tennis club would be relocated to a temporary facility on an existing lot in the eastern part of San Francisco.
 The proposed interim tennis club facility would provide solely commercial uses, and thus would not include any residential units.
 Thus, the proposed interim tennis club would either be staffed by employees of the existing Bay Club SF Tennis facility at 88 Bluxome Street or, as the project is not of regional significance, employees would likely come from San Francisco or the greater Bay Area and would not necessarily move to San Francisco (or nearby communities), and that the proposed interim tennis club project would not generate demand for new housing from potential employees.
-Additionally, even if the proposed interim tennis club operated with new employees, employment in San Francisco is projected to increase by 34 percent (approximately 191,740 jobs) between 2010 and 2040.
-The proposed interim tennis club's increase of 25 employees would be accommodated within the projected employment growth in San Francisco.
-Thus, the proposed interim tennis club project would not indirectly induce population does and the project would not indirectly induce population from potential employment growth in San Francisco.
-Thus, the proposed interim tennis club project would not indirectly induce population growth in the area.
+Additionally, even if the proposed interim tennis club operated with new employees, employment in San Francisco is projected to increase by 34 percent (approximately 191,740 jobs) between 2010 and 2040.32 The proposed interim tennis club's increase of 25 employees33 would be accommodated within the projected employment growth in San Francisco.
+Thus, the proposed interim tennis club project would not indirectly induce population different tennis club project would not indirectly induce population growth in the area.